Do PAC-Learners Learn the Marginal Distribution?: Background and Related Work

 \item Any fixed hypothesis occurs in $G_{T,D}$ with high probability:

-\end{enumerate} We will occasionally consider specific values of $\varepsilon,\delta$, for which we write ($\varepsilon,\delta$)-WTV-learnable. \end{definition} In other words, the only difference between Strong and Weak TV-learning is whether the set $G$ of `good' elements can depend on the underlying distribution, or equivalently, whether $G$ is `known' by the learner (which sees the sample but not the distribution).
+\end{enumerate} We will occasionally consider specific values of $\varepsilon,\delta$, for which we write ($\varepsilon,\delta$)-WDE. \end{definition} In other words, the only difference between intermediate and weak density estimation is whether the set $G$ of `good' elements can depend on the underlying distribution, or equivalently, whether $G$ is `known' by the learner (which sees the sample but not the distribution).

-In the analysis of TV-learning, it will frequently be useful to refer to the empirical distance estimator corresponding to an unlabeled sample. \begin{definition}[Empirical Distance Estimator] Given an unlabeled sample $T \in X^*$ and hypothesis class $(X,H)$, the empirical distance estimator is